What to Expect From Me as Your Therapist

 Hey there,

-So, you're thinking about starting therapy—or maybe restarting it—and you're wondering what working with me is actually like.
+So, you're thinking about starting therapy and you're wondering what working with me is actually like.
 Totally fair.
 Choosing a therapist is a big deal, and you deserve to know what you’re signing up for.

 Here’s the gist:

-I’ll encourage you to look at things from different perspectives—not to be annoying, but because sometimes the tiniest shift can open up a whole new way of seeing yourself.
-And that’s where real change starts.
+I’ll often invite you to look at things from different perspectives—not to be annoying, but because sometimes the tiniest shift can open up a completely new way of seeing yourself.
+And that’s where real change begins.

 So no, you don’t have to have it all together to start.
 You just have to show up.
 I’ll meet you where you are—with kindness, curiosity, and maybe a little humor along the way.